 Across The Frittersphere

-On the northern end of Galata Bridge, the commercial and transit hub of Karaköy is one of Istanbul’s oldest and most historic districts.
+On the northern end of the Galata Bridge, the commercial and transit hub of Karaköy is one of Istanbul’s oldest and most historic districts.
 But since 2010, it has also been home to chef Didem Senol’s modern neighborhood bistro Lokanta Maya, a treasure house of contemporary, seasonal Turkish cuisine.
 You’ll have a hard time narrowing down the simple and delicious menu offerings—just know that the zucchini fritters are so popular, Senol appeased her customers by writing the recipe on the dining room mirror (Kemankeş Caddesi 35).

 Shopping And Locking